-Lauren L. Fink is an associate attorney with Maser, Amundson & Boggio, P.A.’s Elder Law Department.
+Lauren L. Fink is a shareholder with Maser, Amundson & Boggio, P.A.
 Lauren assists her clients on the implementation of estate, long term care planning, special needs, and business succession plans.
 Lauren obtained her Bachelor of Arts degree, with a Major in English Literature from the University of Wisconsin, Madison and her J.D. from William Mitchell College of Law.
 Lauren chose to become an attorney because her parents were caretakers for many elders in her family.
 She saw how difficult their job was and wanted the tools to be able to act as a valued guide for others who cared for elders.
 Lauren’s warm approach puts her clients at ease as she helps them develop a plan making sure they are confident about their situations and futures.

 GET TO KNOW LAUREN